Gambling industry techniques

 • Exaggerating the importance of a 'near miss' of a losing bet, implying the next bet is more likely to win.

-• Using 'chips', 'points', 'credits', etc. to emotionally separate the money value of the gambling situation.
+• Using 'chips', 'points', 'credits', etc. to emotionally separate the money value of a gambling situation.

-• 'Offering' discounted extra spins or turns.
-These will often have discounted payouts also.
+• 'Offering' discounted extra spins or turns, to continue the gambling.
+Those will often have lower payouts also.

 • Stressing how losses are 'investments' in gambling, E.g 'putting so much into this game, you should win now'.